dizhaung/ironvas_EventsToAMQP/README.md

 Building
 ========
-You can build ironvas by executing:
+You can build ironvas EventsToAMQP by executing:

 	$ mvn package

 in the root directory of the ironvas project.
 Maven should download all further needed dependencies for you.
-After a successful build you should find the `ironvas-x.x.x-bundle.zip` in the `target` sub-directory.
+After a successful build you should find the `ironvas_EventsToAMQP-x.x.x-bundle.zip` in the `target` sub-directory.

 Running
 =======
-To run the binary package of ironvas simply execute:
+To run the binary package of ironvas EventsToAMQP simply execute:

 	$ ./start.sh